-In Table III, we present the link prediction results when varying the amount of cold-start users in the training set.
-Upon seeing these results the advantages of LIP over the other baseline methods become even more obvious.
-We note that whenever MFwRG has the ability to learn a low dimensional representation for a user, it can then perform the prediction using it's learned low dimensional latent vectors.
-But when there is no link information for a given user, then the user must resort to randomly guessing.
-Similarly to the interaction polarity prediction task, as the percentage of coldstart users increases, the performance gap in terms of F1 becomes larger in favor of LIP having the best prediction.
+In Table 3, we present the link prediction results when varying the amount of cold-start users in the training set.
+Upon seeing these results, the advantages of LIP over the other baseline methods become even more obvious.
+We note that whenever MFwRG has the ability to learn a low-dimensional representation for a user, it can then perform the prediction using its learned low-dimensional latent vectors.
+But when there is no link information for a given user, the user must resort to randomly guessing.
+Similarly to the interaction polarity prediction task, as the percentage of cold-start users increases, the performance gap in terms of F1 becomes larger in favor of LIP having the best prediction.

-D. Discussions
+5.4 Discussions

-This leads us back to our second question, where we set out to determine if the linking terms based upon the correlated user opinions in LIP are able to provide a transfer of information between the two tasks that ultimately have a user's opinions in one task power the other.
-Based upon the results presented in this section, for both the sparsity and the cold-start experiments, we have shown that indeed LIP is able to utilize the inherent correlations behind the opinions expressed in the two tasks to boost the performance in both the prediction tasks simultaneously.
-Next we present our analysis on the parameters of LIP.
-We seek to not only to gain a better understanding of the relation between these two prediction tasks (i.e., η), but perhaps even more important in this study, is the focus on γ , since it controlled the amount of opinion information to be transferred from one prediction task to the other.
+This leads us back to our second question, where we set out to determine whether the linking terms based upon the correlated user opinions in LIP are able to provide a transfer of information between the two tasks that ultimately have a user's opinion in one task power the other.
+Based upon the results presented in this section, for both the sparsity and the cold-start experiments, we have shown that indeed, LIP is able to utilize the inherent correlations behind the opinions expressed in the two tasks to boost the performance in both the prediction tasks simultaneously.
+Next, we present our analysis on the parameters of LIP.
+We seek to not only to gain a better understanding of the relation between these two prediction tasks (i.e., η), but perhaps even more important in this study, and is the focus on γ , since it controlled the amount of opinion information to be transferred from one prediction task to the other, specifically the ones that control the correlation terms and the balance between optimizing the interaction polarity prediction task along with the link prediction task.